seng438-winter-2023/seng438-a3-Parbir/seng438-a3-team_number.md

 - Branch coverage: 65.9% to 67.1% (1.2% increase)
 - Condition (Method) coverage: 65.2% to 65.2% (0.0% change)

+### `testCalculateRowTotalNullValues()`
+Prior to this test case, for the method `calculateRowTotal`, half of the branches was missed previously for the if statement checking whether or not the value inside of the row was null.
+Since we previously did not test this method with null row values, the branch "if n!= null" was partially covered since we previously tested the row without null values only.
+Thus, in order to increase branch coverage, we now tested the method by passing in null values into the row.
+We were unable to increase statement coverage to 100% because of the unreachable second for loop in the method, which similarly capped our branch coverage for this method to 62.5%.
+##### Coverage for `calculateRowTotal()`
+- Statement (Line) coverage: from 75% to 75% (0% increase)
+- Branch coverage: from 50% to 62.5% (12.5% increase)
+- Condition (Method) coverage: from 100.0% to 100.0% (0% increase)
+##### Coverage for `DataUtilities.java`
+- Statement (Line) coverage: from 70.8% to 70.8% (0% increase)
+- Branch coverage: from 54.7% to 56.2% (1.5% increase)
+- Condition (Method) coverage: from 80.0% to 80.0% (0% increase)

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)